metal-crow/Dark-Souls-1-Overhaul/README.md

 This solution is imperfect, as areas where you could not do multiplayer before but are right next to areas you could (I.E Undead Burg bonfire), are treated as seperate multiplayer areas.

 * Support for unlimited save slots

+* Support for custom  archive file loading
+Specify folder location + filenames to use, and the alternate path will be used to load them